sinancengiz/kingofkazakhs/README.md

-# Pump_It_Up
+# King of Kazakistan
-This is the kaggle competition project
+The game of the year